vineam03/JWKS_Server/README.md

+**IMPORTANT ENSURE THAT THE GO TEST CLIENT IS IN THE SAME DIRECTORY**

 This program sets up a RESTful JWKS server which issues out public keys to verfiy JWTs.

 Features include:
 - Key Expiry
 - Authentication Endpoint
 - JWT Handler
+- SQLite Handler

 The program is divided into these following files: